 In conclusion, two unique sesquiterpenes (1 and 2) and a new pregnane derivative (3) were isolated from the South China Sea gorgonian S. suberosa.
-The previous investigations displayed the co-occurrence of several subergane, $\alpha$ -caryophyllene with quadrone type sesquiterpenes in S. suberosa [3, 5].
-As shown in scheme 1, quadrone type sesquiterpenes are biogenetically derived from ring-expansion of the caryophyllenyl cation (A), following by $\pi$ -cyclization and hydride shift to generate a key branchpoint cationic intermediate (C), and the following carbonium ion rearrangements generated quadrone type skeletal sesquiterpenes (F) [19, 20].
+The previous investigations displayed the co-occurrence of several subergane, α -caryophyllene with quadrone type sesquiterpenes in S. suberosa [3, 5].
+As shown in scheme 1, quadrone type sesquiterpenes are biogenetically derived from ring-expansion of the caryophyllenyl cation (A), following by π -cyclization and hydride shift to generate a key branchpoint cationic intermediate (C), and the following carbonium ion rearrangements generated quadrone type skeletal sesquiterpenes (F) [19, 20].
 The key intermediate E plays an important role in the biosynthesis of quadrone type skeletal sesquiterpenes; however, the intermediate E skeletal compounds have been undescribed.
 Isosuberosenol A (1) is the first intermediate E skeletal compound.
 Therefore, isosuberosenol A (1) provides some strong support for this plausible biogenetic pathway of quadrone type sesquiterpenes.
-The structure of 2 was similar to quadrone type sesquiterpene but had an exocyclic olefin at C3; therefore, the skeleton of 2 is different from that of quadrone type sesquiterpene.
+The structure of 2 was similar to quadrone type sesquiterpene.
 Compound 3 possessed the carbinol group at C4 which was extremely rare in the pregnane derivative.